 What Is an IOP?

-IOP is an abbreviation of intensive outpatient program.
+IOP is an abbreviation of an intensive outpatient program.
 This type of treatment for addiction gives you the freedom to live away from the treatment center and remain connected to your life at work and home.
 For several hours each week, you’ll attend regularly scheduled sessions at a treatment center.

 Intensive outpatient treatment offers more structure and a higher level of care than you find in conventional outpatient programs.